BeauMercier/drasticClientPortal/PLANNING.md

 1. **New API Route:**
     * **/api/admin/project-files/[projectType]/[projectId]**
     *   `GET`: Fetches a list of files associated with a specific project for the admin view.
 Currently, this primarily retrieves files from the `bir_file` table (linked via `business_information_requests`) for `web_design` projects.
-It includes uploader details (derived from the project's client) and file metadata like original name and size.
-Requires Admin role.
+It includes uploader details (derived from the project's client) and file metadata like original name and size. **Crucially, it now generates a temporary signed `download_url` for each file, pointing to the `bir-files` (private) bucket.** Requires Admin role.

 2. **Frontend Component:**
     * `src/app/(admin)/admin/projects/components/ProjectFileList.tsx`: Component used in the admin detailed project view (`src/app/(admin)/admin/projects/view/[projectId]/page.tsx`) to display a list of project-associated files fetched via the `/api/admin/project-files/...` endpoint.
-Shows file name, uploader, upload date, and size.
+Shows file name, uploader, upload date, and size. **Download links now use the `download_url` provided by the API, which is a signed URL for secure access.**

 ### **Testing:**
 Implement unit tests (Vitest/Jest) for the new API route and frontend component.